evennia/evennia/docs/sphinx/source/wiki/GettingStarted.rst

 license).
 If ActivePython is installed, you can use `pypm <http://docs.activestate.com/activepython/2.6/pypm.html>`_ in the same manner as ``easy_install``/``pip`` above.
-This *greatly* simplifies getting started on Windows - that platform defaults to missing many of the sane developer tools that Linux users take for granted.
+This *greatly* simplifies getting started on Windows - this platform defaults to lacking sane developer tools and package management.

-After installing ActivePython you may need to restart the terminal/DOS window to make the pypm command available on the command line:
+After installing ActivePython you may need to restart the terminal/DOS window to make the pypm command available on the command line.
+Then
+write:

 ::